ohtuprojekti-eficode/Amandus/documentation/general.md

 4. Run `sudo docker-compose up`
     * Sometimes the backend fails to start during the first run due to `postgresql` not starting fully before migrations run.
 Restarting this a couple of times has always fixed the issue.
 5. The application should be viewable in `localhost:3000` and the graphlql playground at `localhost:3001`
+6. Running `sudo docker-compose down --volumes` shuts down the application and clears the database

 ### Running the application in production